nishanttotla/ResearchVisualizer/README.md

 }

 Running locally:
-Open a terminal and start a local server.
-A simply python server should work python -m SimpleHTTPServer 8888
+Open a terminal and cd to the project directory.
+Then start a local server.
+A simply python server should suffice: python -m SimpleHTTPServer 8888

 Then open your browser and go to localhost:8888